mustafafoisol/mustafafoisol.github.io/_pages/about_copy.md

   - /about.html
 ---

-I'm a first year Ph.D. at the University of Minnesota, Twin Cities.
+I'm a second year Ph.D. at the University of Minnesota, Twin Cities.
 I will add more information later. :p